srbhr/Life-Principles-Notes/Master.md

 Whenever you can, reconcile your feelings and thinking.

-**Most constant struggle is between feeling and thinking.**
+**The most constant struggle is between feeling and thinking.**

-Habits allows us to perform.
-Which makes it the most powerful tool in your brains toolbox.
-Therefore, prefer to build habits as they automate your daily process e.g. using pain to trigger quality reflections.
+Habits allow us to perform.
+Which makes it the most powerful tool in your brain's toolbox.
+Therefore, prefer to build habits as they automate your daily process, e.g. using pain to trigger quality reflections.

 ---